EnriqueDoster/MEG_R_metagenomic_analysis/README.md

 # MEG_R_metagenomic_analysis
-Code to combine results from Qiime2 and AmrPlusPlus for analysis with metagenomeSeq.
+Code to combine microbiome (kraken2 or Qiime2) and resistome results (AmrPlusPlus) for statistical analysis with metagenomeSeq.